SarthakD187/paginationEngine/README.md

 # Pagination Engine

+*NOTE: I did not realize how genuinely impossible it was to create a Google Doc like pagination engine.
+This pagination engine is functional nowhere close to what I had imagined.*

-A comprehensive and robust pagination engine for React applications, similar to Google Docs/Apple Pages.
+A comprehensive and robust pagination engine for React applications.
 This library provides sophisticated document layout capabilities with features like dynamic page breaks, orphan/widow control, headers and footers, and support for various content types.

 ## 🎯 Live Document Editor